 Here are six common mistakes you’ve probably experienced, together with suggestions for mitigating their impact.
 (Feel free to add more in the comments below!)

-I’ve worked out of my home office for the last thirty years.
+I’ve worked out of my home office for the last thirty years, and have learned a few things about working productively.
 During that time I:

 Consulted on information technology for hundreds of companies.